Hexagram 26大畜Great Restraint

 — Legge (1882)

-Line 2 is the centred yang of the lower trigram and the shi line of the hexagram — the actor's own position.
+Line 2 is the centred yang of the lower trigram and the shi line of the hexagram — your own position.
 The image is mechanical and precise.
 The carriage's axle-strap, the leather binding that holds the wheel and the box together, comes loose.
 The carriage stops moving.
 The line is not a metaphor for failure; it is the picture of a vehicle that has voluntarily disabled itself before the road can break it.
 Line 1 was warned to stop by external instruction; line 2 stops itself by disengaging the means of motion.

 良馬逐,利艱貞,曰閑輿衛,利有攸往。